Skip to content

 What are pronouns in grammar?

-Though you may not realize it, pronouns are everywhere in English, and we use them all the time.
+Though you may not even realize it, pronouns are everywhere in English.
+We use them all the time.
+You use pronouns all the time!

-The word “pronoun” itself originally comes from the Latin pronomen, meaning, “a word standing in place of a noun”.
-This is exactly what pronouns do: they are words that we use in the place of nouns so we can avoid having to repeat the same word in sentences and conversation multiple times.
+This describes exactly what pronouns do, and why we use them: they are words that we use in the place of nouns so we can avoid repeating the same word in conversation and writing.

 What’s a pronoun?